Compensation and damages may be available for surgical errorsOctober 23rd, 2014

-At the Bowling Law Firm, for more than 30 years we have been helping people who have been injured as a result of medical malpractice and hospital negligence, including surgical errors.
+At the The Bowling Christiansen Law Firm, for more than 30 years we have been helping people who have been injured as a result of medical malpractice and hospital negligence, including surgical errors.

 We know how to investigate the underlying circumstances, how to deal with hospital administrators, their insurers and their attorneys to see to it that your interests and your right to redress for your losses are treated with the attention they deserve.
 Contact us to speak directly with one of our attorneys and visit our webpage for more information.